Completely different from all the other origin chocolates, the Papua New Guinea has a distinct smoky note.

-Most of the time, each chocolate you taste will be different due to the conditions in which the cacao has grown - ie. how much sun and water the cacao beans received, the makeup of the soil, etc.
+Most of the time, each chocolate you taste will be different due to the variety of the cacao bean and the conditions in which the trees have grown - ie. soil, altitude, rainfall etc.

 In Australia, cacao only grows in a narrow coastal strip of Tropical North Queensland between Tully and Mossman.
 The beans are naturally fermented for 6 to 7 days, and then...

-One of our personal favourites, the Madagascar single origin chocolate is well balanced with a touch of roasted hazelnut aroma and taste of berry notes.
-The traditional, gentle processing method...
+One of our personal favourites, the Madagascar grand-cru origin chocolate is well balanced with a touch of roasted hazelnut aroma and taste of berry notes.
+The beans are grown by...